-AECs and energy efficiency and demand response reduction savings will apply in equal annual amounts corresponding to either PJM planning years or calendar years beginning with the year deemed appropriate by the Administrator, and lasting for the approved life of the measure for AEPS Credits.
+AECs and energy efficiency and demand response reduction savings will apply in equal annual amounts corresponding to either PJM planning years or calendar years beginning with the year deemed appropriate by the Administrator and lasting for the approved life of the measure for AEPS Credits.
 Energy efficiency and demand response savings associated with Act 129 can claim savings for up to fifteen years.

 Prospective Application of the TRM

 The TRM will be applied prospectively.
-The input values are from the AEPS application forms, EDC program application forms, EDC data gathering and standard input values (based on measured data including metered data and evaluation results).
+The input values are from the AEPS application forms, EDC program application forms, EDC data gathering, and standard input values (based on measured data including metered data and evaluation results).
 The TRM will be updated on an as-needed basis, as determined by the Commission, based on new information and available data and then applied prospectively for future program years.
-Updates will not alter the number of AEPS Credits, once awarded, by the Administrator, nor will it alter any energy savings or demand reductions already in service and within measure life.
+Updates will not alter the number of AEPS Credits, once awarded, by the Administrator, nor will they alter any energy savings or demand reductions already in service and within measure life.
 If any errors are discovered in the TRM or clarifications are required, those corrections or clarifications should be applied to the associated measure calculations for the current program year, if applicable.

 Electric Resource Savings

 Algorithms have been developed to determine the annual electric energy and electric coincident peak demand savings from energy efficiency.
-Annual electric energy savings are calculated and then allocated separately by season (summer and winter) and time of day (on-peak and off-peak).
+Annual electric energy savings are calculated and then allocated separately by season (summer, shoulder, and winter) and time of day (on-peak and off-peak).
 Summer coincident peak demand savings from energy efficiency are calculated using a demand savings algorithm for each measure that includes a coincidence factor.

 Table 1-3: Periods for Energy Savings and Coincident Peak Demand Savings